ibericode/mailchimp-top-bar/readme.txt

 2. The settings page of the MailChimp Top Bar plugin.

 == Changelog ==

+= 1.0.1 - February 4, 2015 =

+**Additions**
+- You can now set the bar as "sticky", meaning it will stick to the op your window, even when scrolling.
+- You can now choose the size of the bar, small/medium/big.

+**Improvements**
+- The menu item will now show above the item asking you to upgrade to MailChimp for WordPress Pro.

 = 1.0 - January 28, 2015 =
 Initial release